 - Make a border.
 Collage some scrap paper or scribble a border with water-soluble crayons.
 Entirely up to you whether you activate them with water or not.
-Alternatively, take your black pens and doodle all round the edges.
+Alternatively, take your black pens and doodle all around the edges.

 - Cut out interesting images from magazines—faces, food, cars, watches, text, animals, trees, anything that takes your eye.
 My kids and I sometimes spend an afternoon going through old National Geographics and cutting out things we think would be useful for collage.
 We do spend quite a lot of time reading the articles too—as a home-schooling mama, I like the idea of learning while playing!

 - Lay down your collage pieces, move them around the page until you have made a layout that appeals.
 Glue the pieces into place.
 Once they are dry, take a soft graphite pencil or charcoal pencil and go round the edges lightly.
 Smudge the graphite/charcoal with a finger or a paper blender.
-This integrates the collage to the background and gives a nice grungy look.
+This integrates the collage into the background and gives a nice grungy look.

 - I bet you have been using paper towels to wipe your brushes on and clean up spills as you go, yes?
-Well go get them out of the trash and carefully spread them out.
+Well, go get them out of the trash and carefully spread them out.
 Look at those colors!
-If you want you can glue them directly on to your page, or maybe, you'd like to iron them first?
+If you want you can glue them directly onto your page, or maybe, you'd like to iron them first?
 Tear into strips and leave gaps in between so your background shows through.
 Add more paint if you wish.
 Anything goes!

-- Take a small piece of bubble wrap, paint the bubbly side with white acrylic paint and stamp it on to your page.
+- Take a small piece of bubble wrap, paint the bubbly side with white acrylic paint and stamp it onto your page.
 Let it go over some of the collage.

 - Get your child to draw pictures for you.
 My daughter is great at portraits—she draws very spontaneously and loves to let me have them for my journals.

 Adding the top layer is my favorite part, really!
 I love to see how it all comes together; how certain areas melt into the background and other bits pop.

-Scribble, draw or doodle.
+- Scribble, draw or doodle.

-Embellish with small objects.
+- Embellish with small objects.

-Glue on a family photo.
+- Glue on a family photo.

-Add lace scraps.
+- Add lace scraps.

-Journal or add a quote that inspires you.
+- Journal or add a quote that inspires you.

-Highlight areas with a metallic gel pen or a white correction pen.
+- Highlight areas with a metallic gel pen or a white correction pen.
 Go raid your kid's pencil case.

-Shade other areas with your charcoal pencil.
+- Shade other areas with your charcoal pencil.
 It pushes them back into the page.